Disney Plus updates Black Panther movie intro with Chadwick Boseman tribute

-Black Panther actor Chadwick Boseman passed away this year after a four-year fight with colon cancer, but that doesn't mean he's forgotten.
+Black Panther actor Chadwick Boseman passed away this year after a four-year fight with cancer, but he's far from forgotten.
 In addition to Marvel's touching tribute to the actor in August, Disney Plus redesigned the Marvel logo intro to Black Panther to honor Boseman on Nov.
 29, which would have been his 44th birthday.

 The new intro keeps the classic Marvel page-turning opening then goes to concept art images and excerpts from the Black Panther.
 This tribute is dedicated entirely and exclusively to Boseman with footage from not only Black Panther, but also his appearances in Captain America: Civil War, Avengers: Infinity War, and Avengers: Endgame.